 Professor Little taught in the Human Situation sequence, as well as courses in ancient and medieval philosophy and American political thought.
 He helped lead students on trips to Turkey, Israel, and Greece and created a Shakespeare Reading Group that was working through all 37 of the Bard’s plays, one each month.
 Andy hosted numerous book clubs and dinner parties, on campus or in his home, during which he would invoke Thucydides, Plato, Aristotle, Hobbes—and William Faulkner—to rapt audiences who delighted in his prismatic imagination.
 He saw himself as a goalie of the mind, keeping the intellectual game alive by blocking each seemingly unassailable shot.

 Everyone who knew Professor Little will have a memory of a special meal he prepared, a conversation that ended in laughter, or an exciting hallway discussion of a great text.
 Please share yours below.
-A memorial celebration of Professor Little’s life will be hosted by the Honors College at a later date, to be announced.

 Submit Your Tributes